shayonj/pg_flo/README.md

   - Regex-based transformations for string data
   - Masking sensitive information
   - Filtering based on column values using various comparison operators
-  - Support for multiple data types (integers, floats, strings, timestamps and booleans)
+  - Support for multiple data types (integers, floats, strings, timestamps, and booleans)
   - Ability to apply rules selectively to INSERT, UPDATE, or DELETE operations
 - Flexible data routing:
   - 🔜 Re-route data to different tables (as long as the schema matches)